 Direct Technical Assistance.
 NREL has been working with tribes to solve clean energy challenges since 1995, with more than 200 high-impact interactions occurring since 2012.
 Currently, tribes have cost-free access to NREL expertise through DOE's Office of Indian Energy.

 Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
 Current trainings are offered through the DOE Office of Indian Energy.

 Resilience Assessment and Planning.
 NREL provides renewable energy community assessments to identify climate vulnerabilities and help develop solutions.
 Leveraging extensive experience in disaster planning, response, and recovery, NREL works with tribes to develop community-specific plans and strategies to reduce vulnerability and increase resilience.

-Programmatic impacts reflect NREL's ability to connect world-class science and engineering research with tribal governments to directly access the benefits of clean energy for their members and create groundbreaking replicable models for broad adoption of clean energy technologies.
+Programmatic impacts reflect NREL's ability to connect world-class science and engineering research with tribal governments to directly access the benefits of energy development for their members and create groundbreaking replicable models for broad adoption of innovative energy technologies.
 Look for examples of NREL work on the DOE Office of Indian Energy blog.